Three Billboards Outside Ebbing, Missouri: Filming

 Principal photography began on May 2, 2016, in Sylva, North Carolina, and ran for 33 days.
 Allison Outdoor Advertising of Sylva built the billboards, which were put in a pasture near Black Mountain, North Carolina, 60 miles east of Sylva.
 When not filming, the billboards were usually covered because people in the area found them upsetting.
 David Penix of Arden, North Carolina, subsequently bought the billboards and used the wood for a roof in Douglas Lake, Tennessee, though the messages are no longer legible.

 Town Pump Tavern in Black Mountain, which had been featured in The World Made Straight (2015), was closed for three days while filming took place inside.
 A pool table and booths were added, but the bar's actual sign appears in the film.

 Music

 Carter Burwell's score for the film was nominated for Best Original Score at the 90th Academy Awards.
 It was Burwell's third collaboration with McDonagh, as he had served as composer for McDonagh's first two feature films, In Bruges (2008) and Seven Psychopaths (2012).
 The film also features songs by ABBA, Joan Baez, The Felice Brothers, the Four Tops, Monsters of Folk, and Townes Van Zandt.

-Track listing

 All tracks composed by Carter Burwell, unless otherwise noted.